You will need

 - A Microsoft Dynamics 365 account with the Marketing app installed

-- A Microsoft Power Automate Free license in your Dynamics Environment
+- A Microsoft Power Automate Subscription license in your Dynamics Environment

 - A Contact in your Microsoft Dynamics with the mobile number